iusztinpaul/hands-on-llms/README.md

  ### 2.4.
 AWS
  `cloud compute`

- Go to AWS, create an account, and generate a pair of credentials.
+ Go to [AWS](https://aws.amazon.com/console/), create an account, and generate a pair of credentials.

- After, download their AWS CLI and configure it with your credentials.
+ After, download and install their [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [configure it](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) with your credentials.

 ## 3. Install & Usage